gitUmaru/Pathomatic/README.md

 Note that you have to close and reopen any existing console windows for these changes to take effect.
 All of these instructions were taken from the Flutter documentation, so if you encounter any issues please review those first before opening an issue.

 ## Results
-The app works well and so far includes the following features: welcome page to alert user of camera acess, information fields for image naming convention, main dashboard, image stitching algorithim to digitall reconstruct entire microscope slides, YOLO + SSD pre-trained models (Will replace with Ovarian Cancer specific model soon), and lastly firebase upload for all images
+The app works well and so far includes the following features: welcome page to alert the user of camera access, information fields for image naming convention, main dashboard, image stitching algorithm to digitally reconstruct entire microscope slides, YOLO + SSD pre-trained models (Will replace with Ovarian-Cancer-specific model soon), and lastly firebase upload for all images

 ### Screenshots
 <p align="center">